CarlosPeralta2049/CarlosPeralta2049.github.io/Project14.md

-**Objective:** This dashboard highlights bike sales performance for a selected period
+**Objective:** To highlight bike sales performance for a selected period

 ### Sales Dashboard:
 - Highlighting revenue